 LOVE YOUR FUTURE SELF

-The more you think about the consequences that your future self will suffer due to the negligence of your present actions, the more strong the connection will become, and the more careful you will be in making present decisions.
+The more you think about the consequences that your future self will suffer due to the negligence of your present actions, the stronger the connection will become, and the more careful you will be in making current decisions.

-Especially when a task for you is boring, frustrating, and does not bring you any short-term benefits, it will be difficult for you to start with.
-Even if you handle the task one part at a time always treat yourself with little pleasures when you finish and will make your work more pleasant, efficient and you will notice how good it feels when you have the things done.
+It will be challenging, especially when a task is tedious and frustrating and does not bring you any short-term benefits.
+Even if you handle the task one part at a time, always treat yourself with little pleasures when you finish.
+It will make your work more pleasant and efficient, and you will notice how good it feels when things are done.
 Rewarding yourself will spur you to achieve even more.

 BREAKDOWN THE TASK

-When a task requires more time and seems to be overwhelming for you, you will feel anxious even before starting.
-Detach yourself from the feeling about the task, focus on starting and action rather than on finishing it.
-Breakdown the task into small steps, and set a minutes’ deadline for each step.
-Every small action is considered a progress, and with every tiny progress, your self-confidence will increase.
+When a task requires more time and seems overwhelming, you will feel anxious even before starting.
+Detach yourself from the feeling about the task and focus on creating an action rather than finishing it.
+Break down the task into small steps, and set a minute deadline for each step.
+Every small action is considered progress, and with every tiny progress, your self-confidence will increase.

 SHARE THE TASK

 A difficult task seems even more difficult when you have to do it alone.
 Commit yourself to doing the task with another person.
 Sharing the task will not only become much easier to accomplish, but it will be even more enjoyable, and the risk of skipping it will decrease because you do not want to look like a liar or a jerk to the other person.

 The more chances you have of being distracted when you work by this never-ending loop (writing emails, checking social media, watching TV or a video on YouTube, reading different web pages, or being interrupted by someone), the greater the risk of losing interest and focus is.
 Remove all the temptations and create a safe space for work with a better choice to get things done on time.